phsfr/UD_Persian-PerDT/README.md

 # References

-*  Rasooli, Mohammad Sadegh, Manouchehr Kouhestani, and Amirsaeid Moloodi.
+*  Mohammad Sadegh Rasooli, Manouchehr Kouhestani, and Amirsaeid Moloodi.
 "Development of a Persian syntactic dependency treebank."
 Proceedings of the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 2013.

-*  Taher, Ehsan, Seyed Abbas Hoseini, and Mehrnoush Shamsfard.
+*  Ehsan Taher, Seyed Abbas Hoseini, and Mehrnoush Shamsfard.
 "Beheshti-NER: Persian named entity recognition Using BERT." arXiv preprint arXiv:2003.08875 (2020).

-*  Rasooli, Mohammad Sadegh, Safari, Pegah, Amirsaeid Moloodi, and Alireza Nourian.
+*  Mohammad Sadegh Rasooli, Pegah Safari, Amirsaeid Moloodi, and Alireza Nourian.
 "The Persian Dependency Treebank Made Universal".
-2020.
-(To appear).
+2020 (to appear).